daiyi/dev-diary/content/post/dev-tools-for-re-frame.md

 [//]: # (it's about you now)

-## Try out re-frame-trace!
+## Try out re-frame trace!

-Tell us about your developer experience on the [Clojurians Slack channel](https://clojurians.slack.com/) where you can find us as *daiyi* and *saskia* or open a github issue for bugs and ideas!
+Tell us about your developer experience on [Clojurians Slack](https://clojurians.slack.com/) where you can find us as *daiyi* and *saskia* or open a [github issue](https://github.com/Day8/re-frame-trace/issues) for bugs and ideas!